alex9311/information-retrieval/README.md

 * click "create pull request"
 * this will create a pull request, which is a request to the team to pull your changes in
   * this will allow another team member to look your changes over and then accept them to the master branch
+* once your branch is merged in, you can start over with the workflow for the next set of changes (with a new branch name)